In this article I will explain with an example, how to use ErrorProvider control in Windows Forms (WinForms) Application using C# and VB.Net.

 What is ErrorProvider?

-The ErrorProvider control is used to display an alert (an icon appears next to the control) to the user, when controls on the Form has error associated with it.
+The ErrorProvider control is used to display an alert (an icon with message) to the user, when controls on the Form has error associated with it.

-When the mouse hovers over the icon, a ToolTip appears showing the error message, if an error description string (message) is specified for the control.
+When the mouse hovers over the icon, a ToolTip appears showing the Error Message only if an error description string (message) is specified for the control.

 The ErrorProvider control is present in the Components Tab of the Visual Studio ToolBox as shown below.